kyverno/website/content/en/docs/Writing policies/mutate.md

 ```

 Note that the `patchStrategicMerge` is applied to the `request.object`.
 Hence, the patch needs to begin with `spec`.
 Since container names may have dashes in them (which must be escaped), the `{{element.name}}` variable is specified in double quotes.

+It is important to understand internally how Kyverno treats `foreach` rules.
+Some general statements to keep in mind:

+* No internal patches are produced until all `foreach` iterations are complete.
+* `foreach` supports multiple loops but will be processed in declaration order and not independently or in parallel.
+The results of the first loop will be available internally to subsequent loops.
+* Cascading mutations as separate rules will be necessary for a mutation to be further mutated by other logic.
+* Use of the `order` field is required in some situations, for example when removing elements from an array use `Descending`.

 ### Nested foreach